 While the year-round temperate weather is one of the many perks of living in Florida, any resident of the Sunshine State can tell you those perks come with a price—including a nearly year-round mosquito season.
 Thanks to plenty of warmth and moisture, two conditions where mosquito populations thrive, mosquito season in Florida doesn’t have a clear beginning or end point.
 However, Florida mosquito species are most active in the spring and summer months, when warm temperatures combined with frequent, heavy rains produce thriving mosquito populations.

 What You Need To Know About Mosquito Season in Florida

-But while January is normally Florida’s coldest month, that’s still a relative term.
+But while January is typically Florida’s coldest month, that’s still a relative term.
 Mosquitoes in Orlando, for example, have enjoyed mild winters in recent years.
 In January 2017, Orlando’s low temperatures dipped below 50 degrees Fahrenheit on only a handful of days, and daily highs generally reached the 70s and 80s.
 Fifty degrees is about the threshold for mosquito season: Below that temperature, mosquito populations die off; above it, they can live, reproduce and thrive.

 What Are Some Common Florida Mosquito Species?

 Florida is home to about 80 known species of mosquitoes—more than any other state.
-Thirty-three of these species are known to cause problems for people and pets, and 13 of them can carry potentially serious diseases such as encephalitis or the West Nile or Zika viruses.
+Thirty-three species are known to cause problems for people and pets, and 13 of them can carry potentially serious diseases such as encephalitis or the West Nile or Zika viruses.

 How Are Florida Mosquitoes Controlled?